RealHypnoticOcelot/DragonManager/README.md

 - Set a custom background for the window, with three different scaling options

-- Change program theme - much of the ui is still incomplete
+- Change program theme - much of the UI is still incomplete

 ## How to build: